 Important: Before you continue, make sure this administrator has signed in to the Admin console and accepted the Terms of Service.

 If you're using a service account:

 - Click Load Credentials and select your service account JSON file.

 Note: The JSON file has a key that allows access to your Google domain.
 After authentication, remove the file from the system.

 If you're using 3-legged OAuth:

-- When prompted, sign in to your Google Apps account using the email address entered earlier.
-Click Continue.
+- When prompted, sign in to your Google Account with the email address used when you set up 3-legged OAuth and click Continue.

 - If prompted, provide your administrator username and password and click Sign in.